What are mortgage interest rates and what are current interest rates?

 What is a mortgage interest rate?

-When you take out a mortgage, the lender will charge you interest on the loan.
-This allows you to buy a home sooner by borrowing money from the lender; the lender then makes money for lending you the money through interest.
-The rate you’ll be charged can depend on a number of factors, such as the amount you borrow, the size of your deposit, the type of mortgage you get, your credit history and the offers your lender has available.
+A mortgage interest rate is the rate of interest your mortgage lender charges you for borrowing money from them to purchase a home.
+Borrowing money from a lender allows you to buy a home sooner by making up the remaining house price after your deposit.
+The lender then makes money by lending you the money through interest.
+The rate of interest you’ll be charged can depend on a number of factors, such as the amount you borrow, the size of your deposit, the type of mortgage you get, your credit history and the offers your lender has available.

 How does mortgage interest work?